Classy Movie Awards Show and Tasteless Award Shows

 There was a pervasive team spirit at the Movieguide® events where many were focused on the importance of everyone there working together to produce better and better, edifying, uplifting, inspirational movies and television as light in our dark world.
 Those who emanated such a positive, team-focused, humble spirit included executives, producers, and artists of diverse ethnic backgrounds and ages.
 These film, television, media leaders seemed committed to an epic, universal cause greater than themselves for the eternal good of our world.

 It was said at the events that Some People Let Things Happen, Some Make Things Happen, and Some Don’t Know What Is Going On.
 Those at the Movieguide® events, with their philosophy of Hope Not Fear, were among Those Who Make Things Happen for the universal good of our world.
 In daily correspondence with Movieguide® associates since the gala, it has been clear that Those Who are Making Things Happen are on the move and that their divinely guided momentum is growing.
 There are more excellent redemptive, family-friendly, and American values movies and television programs on the horizon in 2015.
 Stay tuned.

 (This article has been written by Diane Howard, Ph.D. for her Austin Movie Examiner column.
 Her web site is www.dianehoward.com.)Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!